 THE HEALTH AND SAFETY of our campers, staff, and volunteers has always been a top priority.

 It is our hope that this page provides you with helpful details on all of our protocols and procedures.
-Camp has been missed.
-We know that more than ever, our campers need to feel accepted and loved.
-Now more than ever, our campers need to know that they are valued and to be among friends.
+Camp was terribly missed in 2020.
+We knew that more than ever, our campers needed to feel accepted and loved.
+More than ever, our campers needed to feel valued and be among friends.
 We've always known how impactful Camp Encourage is.

 Its absence in 2020 made it undoubtedly and resoundingly clear.

-Our staff has been connecting with other camp professionals across the country while gathering data and information from camps that successfully ran during the 2020 season.
-We have spent countless hours familiarizing ourselves with the COVID-19 Field Guide published by the American Camp Association (ACA) and collaborating with our Lead Nurse to guide us in developing a plan to safely return to camp.
+Our staff has spent countless hours familiarizing ourselves with the COVID-19 Field Guide published by the American Camp Association (ACA) and collaborating with our Lead Nurse and local health professionals to guide us in developing a plan to safely return to camp.

-- SUMMER CAMPS: We plan to hold our two, four day overnight summer sessions as scheduled (June 16-19 and July 21-24).
-Out of an abundance of caution, we have opted to reduce the number of individuals residing in the cabins.
-Because of this, we will need to decrease the number of slots available by nearly half.
+- TWO SUMMER CAMPS: We plan to hold our two, four day overnight summer sessions as scheduled (June 16-19 and July 21-24).
+Out of an abundance of caution, we opted to reduce the number of individuals residing in the cabins.
+Because of this, we decreased the number of slots available by nearly half.